javers/javers.github.io/documentation/configuration/index.md

 For Values it's advisable to customize JSON serialization by implementing *Type Adapters*, see [`JsonConverter`]({{ site.javadoc_url }}index.html?org/javers/core/json/JsonConverter.html).

-### TypeMapper and type inferring policy
-JaVers use lazy approach to type mapping so types are resolved only for classes spotted in runtime.

-To show You how it works, assume that JaVers is calculating diff on two graphs of objects and currently two Person.class instances are compared.

-ObjectGraphBuilder asks TypeMapper about JaversType of Person.class.
-TypeMapper does the following:

-* If Person.class was spotted before in the graphs, TypeMapper has exact mapping for it and just returns already known JaversType
-* If this is a first question about Person.class, TypeMapper checks if it was registered in JaversBuilder as one of Entity, ValueObject or Value.
-If so, answer is easy
-* Then TypeMapper tries to find so called *Prototype&mdash;nearest* class or interface that is already mapped and is assignable from Person.class.
-  So as You can see, it's easy to map whole bunch of classes with a common superclass or interface with one call to JaversBuilder.
-  Just register high level concepts (classes or interfaces at the top of the inheritance hierarchy)
-* When Prototype is not found, JaVers tries to infer Type by looking for <code>@Id</code> annotations at property level (only the annotation class name is important, package is not checked, so you can use well known javax.persistence.Id or custom annotation).
-  If @Id is found, class would be mapped as an Entity, otherwise as a ValueObject.

-Tu summarize, when JaVers knows nothing about your class, it will be mapped as ValueObject.
+### Mapping scenario

-So your task is to identify Entities and ValueObjects and Values in your domain model.
+Your task is to identify Entities and ValueObjects and Values in your domain model and make sure JaVers got it.
+So what should you do?

+*
+For example, if all your Entities extends some abstract class, like

-Try to distinct them by high level abstract classes or interfaces.
+First, try to distinct them by high level abstract classes or interfaces.

-Minimize JaversBuilder configuration by taking advantage of type inferring policy.
+Minimize JaversBuilder configuration by taking advantage of type inferring algorithm.
 For Values, remember about implementing equals() properly and consider implementing JSON type adapters.
+*

 <a name="repository-setup"></a>
 ## Repository setup
 If you are going to use JaVers as data audit framework you are supposed to configure JaversRepository.